xXHunterRaiXx/countries-api-project-may-2025/README.md

 - **Documentation Guides:** The teaching team at AnnieCannons has provided some [handy guides](https://docs.google.com/document/d/18jxCUA0bebCyYaIHy8aaKMgOQH4w5-b-iCGDWpV4K4M/edit?tab=t.0#heading=h.ykdbmvmlp0ag) to help you use Github and other coding tools

 ## 🚀 The Arc of this project

+You will build multiple iterations of this project, where each version lives in a separate folder in the project repo.
+You'll start out by building Version 0, which is just the Frontend UI of the Home page.
+You'll end the course having build Version 5, which is a full-stack web application where you have built everything yourself: the frontend with React, the API with Express and Node.js, and the database with PostgreSQL.

 | Version | Feature | Data storage |
 | ------- | ---------- | ---- |